EscapistArcadia/Primitive_Micro_Devices/README.md

-Students can also score up to 10 points of extra credit by making additional advanced features - more about this will be announced as we approach the Advanced Features phase of `mp_ooo`.
+Students can also score up to 10 points of extra credit by making additional advanced features - more about this will be announced as we approach the Advanced Features phase of ``.
 The maximum possible grade on this MP will be *110 points*.

 ## Overview

-By the end of this MP, you will make an out-of-order processor implementing:
+By the end of this MP, you will make an xxx-xx-xxxxx processor implementing:

 - Either Tomasulo's Algorithm or an Explicit Register Renaming scheme
 - Split instruction cache and data cache